2dukes/PROJ_SSI_2122/rsa-public-key/rsa-public-key-encryption-signature.md

 ## Background

 Typically, the RSA algorithm involves computations on large numbers.
 And these computations involve more than 32-bit or 64-bit numbers.
 Most of the time, these numbers are more than 512 bits long.
-To perform arithmetic operations in these numbers we'll use the Big Number library provided by *openSSL* that has an API that enables us to do those computations.
+To perform arithmetic operations in these numbers we'll use the Big Number library provided by *OpenSSL* that has an API that enables us to do those computations.
 We were presented a simple script where three `BIGNUM` variables, a, b, and n are initialized, and we compute `a * b` and `a^b mod n`.
 The script is as follows:

 ```c
 #include <stdio.h>